-Although some products may have a slightly different path, most novel and generic products follow a fairly standard process containing five phases, defined as: Exploring, Feasibility, Development, Registration and Launch.
+Although some products may have a slightly different path, most novel and generic products follow a fairly standard process containing five phases, defined as: Evaluation, Feasibility, Development, Registration and Launch.

 Dechra employs a structured process in its development pipeline while retaining an opportunistic and entrepreneurial approach.
 Focus is given to the Group's therapeutic sectors.
 New development opportunities and in-license opportunities are evaluated for strategic fit within these sectors; therapies outside of the key areas are considered for inclusion in the pipeline if they are novel and address medical needs in the veterinary market.

 A product's return on investment can vary: novel developments tend to have a medium to long term realisation with attractive high value returns; generic developments generally have shorter time scales with returns dependent upon the number of other entrants and our speed to market relative to the competition.
 Dechra's current development pipeline is a mix of short, medium and long term opportunities.

 The Evaluation phase begins with identifying a novel molecule, an opportunity to develop a new formulation for an existing molecule, or an in-license opportunity.
 Before initiating a development programme, each opportunity is assessed by market need, market value, therapeutic indications, strategic fit and the likely complexity of the regulatory pathway.

 The second phase of the process is Feasibility, which involves the collection of a range of preliminary data.
 When initiating development of a novel product, the correct dose has to be titrated and a stable formulation, that can be reliably and consistently manufactured, must be developed.
 For a generic product, the pioneer formulation may not meet the current regulatory requirements and may need to be reformulated.
 This phase is vital prior to initiating the development phase which involves expensive clinical trials or bioequivalence studies.